-Removable Floor Console Without Fold-in-Floor Seating - If Equipped
+Removable Floor Console Without Stow 'n Go Seating - If Equipped

 The removable floor console has a power outlet, storage tray, light, cell phone holder, tissue holder, and a map holder.
 It can be placed between either the front seats or middle seats.